BigGreenHat14/Blockbyte/README.md

 3. `cd` into the extracted zip
 4. Run `(python) -m venv venv` (where python is your python executable)
 5. Run `venv/bin/python3 main.py` to start the server
-5.5.
+Bonus:
 Run `venv/bin/python3 main.py -m` to start the menu

 If this doesn't work create an issue and i might help